-One in three employees say that uninspiring content is a barrier to learning.
-Retained information improves when learning is fun.
-Reps are more likely to complete training modules if they come in the form of video-games, leaderboards, social networking, and gamified quizzes, even when they aren’t assigned.
+When learning is less tedious and more fun, information is retained better.
+Reps are more likely to complete training modules if they come in the form of video games, leaderboards, social networking, and gamified quizzes, even when they aren’t assigned.
 Sales reps are motivated to do the work, becoming more and more skilled in the process.
 That drives revenue growth.

 Here are a few types of sales training.

 - Methodology training: Teaches information or steps that improve the chance of a positive outcome.
 Usually a standard format, it creates a common approach and language for sales reps and emphasizes skill development.